chaohuang/mirror_mmetric/README.md

                      true)
       --unoriented   If set, comparison will not consider faces orientation for comparisons.

+ ibsm mode options:
+      --ibsmResolution arg    Resolution of the image buffer. (default: 2048) --ibsmCameraCount arg   Number of virtual cameras to be used per frame.
+                              (default: 16)
+      --ibsmRenderer arg      Use software or openGL 1.2 renderer.
+Value in [sw_raster, gl12_raster]. (default: sw_raster)
+      --ibsmDisableCulling    Set option to disables the backface culling.
+      --ibsmOutputPrefix arg  Set option with a proper prefix/path system to dump the color shots as png images (Warning, it is extremly time consuming to write the buffers, use only for debug).

  pcc mode options:
       --singlePass          Force running a single pass, where the loop is